Nemo64/dbal-rds-data/README.md

 ## Why would you use it?

-- The data api makes it possible to use a database in an aws hosting environment without the need for VPC's which are not that easy to set up, cost money if you need internet access and slow down lambda function starts
+- The data api makes it possible to use a database in an aws hosting environment without the need for VPC's which add complexity and cost money if you need internet access though NAT Gateways.
-  (which you can run php on using custom runtimes like [bref]).
 - Your application does not need the database password in plain text.
   You just need access to the aws api which can be managed a lot better.
   (there are other ways to achieve the same but still, it is really easy with the data api)
-- There might be a performance benefit due to not needing to establish a direct database connection and automatic pool management (which is unheard of in the php world).
+- There might be a performance benefit due to not needing to establish a direct database connection and automatic pool management.

 ## Why wouldn't you use it?

-- This implementation isn't battle tested.
-Be prepared for problems.
+- This implementation hasn't been battle tested for 20 years.
 Have a look into the [Implementation Details](#implementation-details) section and see if you are comfortable with them.
-- The [rds-data] api has size restrictions in the [ExecuteStatement] call which might become a problem when your application grows.
+- The [rds-data] api has size restrictions in the [ExecuteStatement] call which might become a problem when your application grows although they don't seem to be enabled at this moment.
-  I have ideas how to work around that but there is nothing implemented yet.
-- The [rds-data] api is currently only available in [a few regions].
-This limitation can be lifted any day though.
+- The [rds-data] api is [not available everywhere].
+This limitation is slowly getting lifted though.
-  However, at the moment of writing this, there is only 1 region in europe available.
 - The [rds-data] api has some inherit limitations base on the fact that it is mostly stateless.
   The biggest problem is that you can't set (session) variables.
   This also means you can't [setTransactionIsolation] levels although that is an optional feature in dbal anyways.